MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/VTD_Demos/06-perform-threat-hunting-azure-sentinel.md

 **Note** The generate log data is only from one device.

-11. Select the **Hunting** page in the Threat Management area of the Azure Sentinel portal.
+11. Select the **Hunting** page in the Threat Management area of the Microsoft Sentinel portal.

 12. Select **New Query** from the command bar.